-Stanford Digital Education leads the development of Stanford's online and hybrid education strategies and strengthens Stanford's capacity to carry them out.
-It incubates and supports mission-driven digital education initiatives, while also serving as the entry point for groups outside the university wishing to partner with Stanford on digital education programs.
+Stanford Digital Education is the unit in the Office of the President and Provost dedicated to online learning.
+It coordinates efforts across the university and incubates mission-driven initiatives.
+It also serves as a hub for collaborations and partnerships with external organizations and institutions.
 By marshaling Stanford's human and technological capabilities in new ways, Stanford Digital Education seeks to build a more just, equitable and accessible system of higher education. digitaleducation.stanford.edu

-Stanford Center for Professional Development (SCPD) Executive Director & Associate Dean: Carissa Little
+Stanford Engineering Center for Global & Online Education (CGOE) Executive Director & Associate Dean: Carissa Little

-The Stanford Center for Professional Development (SCPD) is the global and online education unit within Stanford Engineering, SCPD works closely with Stanford faculty and instructors to create credentialed education programs that are delivered online, in person or part time, including graduate degree and credit-bearing certificate programs; professional education and enterprise learning; and lifelong learning, SCPD operates Stanford Online, the online portal for academic and professional education offered by schools and units throughout Stanford University.
-SCPD has been a leader in global, online and extended education since 1995, helping the School of Engineering deliver the world's first online streaming master's degree in engineering in 1998 and later Stanford's first credentialed professional education programs.
-SCPD has served over 10 million learners. scpd.stanford.edu | online.stanford.edu
+The Stanford Engineering Center for Global & Online Education (CGOE), a part of the School of Engineering, offers extensive global, online and enterprise education aimed at expanding access to Stanford teaching and research to a global audience.
+CGOE works closely with Stanford faculty and instructors to create credentialed education programs that are delivered online, in person or part time, including graduate degree and credit-bearing certificate programs; professional education and enterprise learning; and lifelong learning.
+CGOE operates and manages Stanford Online, Stanford Engineering's portal for academic, professional and lifelong education offered by schools and centers throughout Stanford University, CGOE has been a leader in global, online and extended education since 1995, helping the School of Engineering deliver the world's first online streaming master's degree in engineering in 1998 and later Stanford's first credentialed professional education programs.
+CGOE has served over 21 million learners.

-Distinguished Careers Institute
+cgoe.stanford.edu | online.stanford.edu

-Interim Faculty Director: Sara Singer; Executive Director: Katie Connor
+Distinguished Careers Institute Faculty and Research Director: Sara Singer; Executive Director: Katie Connor

 The Stanford Distinguished Careers Institute (DCI) provides a unique opportunity for accomplished individuals in midlife to discover, connect and contribute through engagement within Stanford's diverse academic community.
-Over 380 fellows and alumni, representing a diverse global community, bring a wide range of talents, expertise and connections to Stanford.
-DCI fellows work and learn with students and faculty in the classroom and in Stanford's many centers, institutes and programs and welcome the opportunity to serve as mentors and project partners on student projects and entrepreneurial ventures. dci.stanford.edu
+Since 2015, over 400 fellows and alumni, representing a diverse global community, bring a wide range of talents, expertise and connections to Stanford.
+DCI fellows work and learn with students and faculty in the classroom and in Stanford's many centers, institutes and programs.
+These opportunities for mutual learning and community building contribute to Stanford's broader mission of preparing well-rounded, socially conscious leaders for the future. dci.stanford.edu

-Executive Education Associate Dean: David Kang
+Executive Education Associate Dean: David L. Kang

-Stanford Graduate School of Business executive education offers individuals and companies in-person and online programs, along with blended learning that includes both face to face and online components, to enhance leadership skills, build foundations in general management and build connections to a global network of peers. gsb.stanford.edu/exec-ed
+Stanford Graduate School of Business (GSB) Executive Education designs and delivers transformative lifelong learning experiences exploring Stanford faculty ideas.
+GSB Executive Education offers individuals and companies inperson and online programs, along with blended learning that includes both face to face and online components.
+The Stanford Executive Program (SEP) for senior leaders has run for 70 years and now has a blended version, SEP-Flex, and the innovative online LEAD (Learn, Engage, Accelerate, Disrupt) program is celebrating its 10th anniversary.
+GSB Executive Education programs enhance leadership skills, build foundations in general management and build connections to a global network of peers. gsb.stanford.edu/exec-ed